 - An intra-abdominal abscess.

 - Gangrenous intestine, which is dead intestinal tissue.

-- Intraperitoneal adhesions, which are bands of fibrous tissue that attach to the abdominal organs and can cause intestinal blockage.
+- Intraperitoneal adhesions are bands of fibrous tissue that attach to the abdominal organs and can cause intestinal blockage.

-- Septic shock, characterized by dangerously low blood pressure.
+- Septic shock is characterized by dangerously low blood pressure.

 How to Prevent Peritonitis

 Immediately inform your peritoneal dialysis nurse about any possible contamination of your dialysis fluid or catheter.
-In many cases, a single dose of antibiotics can prevent a contamination from becoming an infection.
+A single dose of antibiotics can prevent contamination from becoming an infection in many cases.